AichaMbongo/mawingu-nosql-workshop/README.md

 ---
 <details>
 <summary><strong> C. Real-World Use Case</strong></summary>
-# Neo4j LinkedIn Network Analysis - Use Case Scenarios

-This document demonstrates practical use cases for analyzing professional networks using Neo4j graph database.
-Each scenario includes the Cypher query, explanation, and expected results.

 ## Scenario 1: Connection Recommendations

 **Objective**: Find connection suggestions for Alice based on mutual contacts.